When Your Child Needs Pulmonary Function Tests

 Before the tests

-Tell the health care provider whether your child:
+Tell the healthcare provider whether your child:

-- Is taking any medications, including inhalers
+- Is taking any medicines, including inhalers

 - Has had any recent illnesses, such as a chest cold or bronchitis

 Help your child do the following to prepare: